Alejogb1/job-board/blog-data/what-causes-aws-aurora-serverless-failovers-with-wso2-api-manager.md

 id: "what-causes-aws-aurora-serverless-failovers-with-wso2-api-manager"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve seen this exact scenario play out a few times now, particularly in environments pushing the limits of what both Aurora Serverless and WSO2 API Manager can handle.
 It's rarely a single smoking gun, but rather a confluence of factors that lead to those frustrating failovers.
 I'll break down the key contributing elements, drawing on my experiences supporting large-scale deployments, and offer some concrete examples to illustrate the points.

 Firstly, let's address the inherent nature of aurora serverless.
 Unlike provisioned instances, it scales compute and memory resources automatically based on demand.
 This scaling, while convenient, isn't instantaneous.
 When WSO2 API Manager generates a surge in database requests – perhaps from a sudden influx of API calls or a scheduled background process – aurora serverless has to spin up new resources.
 This scaling process, while swift, can lead to brief periods where the database is temporarily less responsive or outright unavailable.
 These short periods of unavailability, if not handled gracefully by the API Manager, can be misconstrued as a failure, triggering its internal failover mechanisms.
 This is not an aurora failure in the traditional sense; it is a consequence of the scaling process being slower than the immediate request from the application.